 Salaries for fresh PhD graduates are competitive and vary by sector and expertise.
 PhD holders in Pathology can expect an average package in the range of INR 8 - 14 lakhs per annum.

-PhD in Pathology Course Highlights
+PhD in Pathology Highlights

 The basic details of a PhD in Pathology are as follows: